Our Story

 Adoption is one of the best way to help vulnerable shelter populations.
 When you consider getting a dog or cat (or even bunny, snake, or hamster), check with local shelters first!
 We've seen a wide variety of animals in the shelter, from pure-bred puppies to house-trained bunnies.

-Volunteering is a wonderful way to support if you can't get an animal now or are unable to donate.
-Most shelters need volunteers regularly, and you could do everything from cleaning kennels to walking the dogs, and at some shelters they have reading hours where someone simply reads their favorite books to the dogs to help keep them calm.
+Volunteering is wonderful if you can't get an animal now or are unable to donate.
+Most shelters need volunteers regularly, to do everything from cleaning kennels to walking and even reading to the dogs.
 Fundraising events often need volunteers as well (Friends of the Pocatello Animal Shelter, for example, holds a dog-friendly fun run and a public pool day for dogs, and we always need volunteers to help)

 Other Awesome, Less Obvious Ways to Help

 Fostering involves temporarily housing an animal from a shelter or rescue.
-This can be a wonderful, low-impact way to help if you have the space, as it can be a great opportunity to meet a wonderful friend (and test if you are ready for one of your own), and the time that they spend at your home can help the shelter or rescue to learn about the animal.
-Most animals will not show their personality in a rescue or shelter environment because they're stressed out, but once they decompress, you can provide valuable info about their personality which can help them get adopted!
+This is a low-impact way to help if you have the space, as it can be a great opportunity to meet a wonderful friend (and test if you are ready for one of your own), and the time that they spend at your home can help the shelter or rescue to learn about the animal.
+Most animals will not show their personality in a rescue or shelter environment because they're stressed out, but once they decompress, you can provide valuable info about their personality and better pictures which can help them get adopted!

 Transporting is one of our favorite ways to support, involving quick trips to drive animals from shelters to adopters or rescues.
 These 'freedom rides' are incredibly helpful - sometimes, the only thing keeping a dog or cat from being rescued is a ride!
 We've been part of met a lot of wonderful people, and helped save hundreds of dogs, some cats, bunnies, and even a rooster!

-Here in Idaho, Utah, Wyoming, Montana and Oregon, we have a Transport Coordinators FB group where coordinators will ask individuals to pick 1-2 hour trips (or one 'leg' of the journey) with just a couple of animals, so that no one is doing the entire trip.
+Here in Idaho, Utah, Wyoming, Montana and Oregon, we have a Transport Coordinators FB group where coordinators ask individuals to pick 1-2 hour trips (one 'leg' of the journey) with a couple of animals, so that no one is doing the entire trip.
 It's easy, you'll get all instructions needed, as well as tethers and sometimes kennels if you don't have your own.
-If you aren't in one of these states, try searching social media for 'animal transport', or contact your local shelter and ask them if they work with any local transport groups.
+Outside of these states, try searching social media for 'animal transport', or contact your local shelter and ask them if they work with any local transport groups.

 Share Your Skills - If you own a business, there may be ways you could support local rescues, the humane society, or shelters by donating gift baskets for silent auctions, and get your name out there at the same time.

-If you have a particular skill to share, reach out to local groups - we have designed shirts for Kiowa's House, provided gift baskets for the Humane Society and Friends of the Pocatello Animal Shelter, and provided logo, business card and coloring sheet design for a local group that supports the homeless!
-Reach out to local groups in your area, let them know what you're good at, and ask if they could make use of your skills!
+If you have a particular skill to share, reach out to local groups - we have designed shirts for Kiowa's House, provided gift baskets for the Humane Society and Friends of the Pocatello Animal Shelter, done website testing and design for a rescue, and provided logo, business card and coloring sheet design for a local group that supports the homeless - just utilizing skills we already had!
+Let local groups in your area know of your skills and ask if they could make use of your skills!

 Success Stories